 Gutter maintenance tips

-When checking over the guttering, inspect the downpipe thoroughly as a blocked downpipe can cause issues with drainage.
+When checking over the guttering, inspect the downpipe thoroughly, as a blocked downpipe can cause issues with drainage.
 It’s common for leaves and general debris to accumulate here, so it’s worth checking that it remains clear.
 You’ll also need to check that the joints haven’t become weak and that there’s no corrosion hidden under rust or gutter debris.

 These bi-annual inspections are also a good opportunity to check the outlet capacity.
-Older systems may need updating in order to cope with the amount and intensity of rainfall we see today.
+Older systems may need updating to cope with the amount and intensity of rainfall we see today.
 If this is the case, you’ll notice the guttering system is failing to drain efficiently or over-spilling due to the volume of water.

 How to clean your gutters